shlexware/Sirius/library/sense/Documentation.md

 ```

 ### Changing Configuration
-You'll need to do this for every value you'd like to change using this method.
+You'll need to do this for every value you'd like to change.
+Read [`Sense Default Configuration`](https://github.com/shlexware/Sirius/blob/request/library/sense/Documentation.md#sense-default-configuration) to see all the available settings.
-If you'd like to know what you can change, read [`Sense Default Configuration`](https://github.com/shlexware/Sirius/blob/request/library/sense/Documentation.md#sense-default-configuration).
 ```lua
 Sense.teamSettings.Enemy.enabled = true
 ```